-One of the differences on The Physician Philosopher – compared to many other personal finance and FIRE websites – is that I like to remind people that it’s okay to spend money.
-Shoot, I financed a car!
-Yep, you read that right, a personal finance blogger financed a car.
-It is important to remember that – while saving is important – we also need to make the heart happy.
-Unfortunately, spending money often produced consumer regret.
-We can find that happiness we are looking for (and avoid the consumer regret) through the art of intentional spending.
+One of the differences on The Physician Philosopher – compared to many other personal finance sites – is that I like to remind people that it’s okay to spend money.
+While saving is important – we also need to make the heart happy.
+Unfortunately, spending money in the wrong way can often produce Buyers Remorse.
+Yet, it doesn’t have to cause pain!

 While it’s important to achieve our big picture financial goals, it is also important to remember why you set out on this journey: to obtain the financial freedom so that we can prevent/escape burnout and produce a life full of contentment.
-I’m here to tell you that you can obtain both wealth and wellness at the same time and make both your head (financial decisions) and heart (things that bring you joy) happy!
+I’m here to tell you that you can avoid the consumer regret through intentional spending.

 What is Intentional Spending?